TV and film locations

 The stunning ruins of Rievaulx Abbey forms the impressive backdrop for King Arthur and his metallic knights for the 2017 Transformers movie, ‘Transformers: The Last Knight’.

-Channel 5 TV’s popular animal doctors in ‘The Yorkshire Vet’ hail from Skeldale Veterinary Centre in Thirsk, the original James Herriot practice, and often features Sutton Bank on visits out across the North York Moors.
+One of Channel 5 TV’s popular animal doctors in ‘The Yorkshire Vet’ hails from Grace Lane Veterinary Surgery in Kirkbymoorside, and often features Sutton Bank on visits out across the North York Moors.

 The North York Moors took centre stage in this classic children’s adventure film, ‘The Runaways’, starring Yorkshire legend Mark Addy.
 When misguided father of three, Reith (Mark Addy) passes away, his children, Angie (Molly Windsor), Polly (Macy Shackleton) and Ben (Rhys Connah), are left to cope alone; Angie acting as surrogate mother.
 Their Uncle Blythe (Lee Boardman) suddenly returns from prison, harbouring a grudge over a long-standing family debt.
 With no option the three siblings and their two donkeys leave their home in Whitby and embark on a journey across the North York Moors, in a search of their estranged mother (Tara Fitzgerald).